Alchemy Options Docs

 getNetworkOption

-Enqueue a script and add alchemy-options-client-scripts as its dependency.
+Enqueue a script and .
 This will give you the global alchemyOptions variable.

 Example usage